beaurancourt/sim-5e/docs/index.md

 When you or your allies are affected by bless and you take the attack action, bless is helping to accomplish your goal.
 It probabilistically increases the damage you or your allies cause by taking the attack action.
 In fact, the average increase in damage caused by you or your allies when affected by bless is greater than the damage caused by an taking the attack action.
 Therefore, you want to cast bless in combat, take the attack action until your enemy's HP is reduced to 0.

-<b>The conclusion is incorrect because the axioms do not accurately model the game.</b>
+### The conclusion is incorrect because the axioms do not accurately model the game.

 Beginning 5e, my groups' clerics often deliberated whether to use bless or guiding bolt, and we didn't consider using cure wounds because it didn't make enemies die faster.
 Guiding bolt deals 4d6 (UP TO 24), which seems like a lot.
 But being the clever players we were, we thought about how great a percentage increase in damage from bless we could inflict over multiple rounds.
 We decided to go with bless, and count all the damage we did with attacks that only hit because of bless.
 Without getting too specific, the sum was usually over 20, so we decided that it was a good spell.